OpenTOPAS/TOPAS-imaging/README.md

 ### Geometry

-The specifications of the detector geometry can be put into the TOPAS simulation by using a RingDetector geometry component.
+The specifications of the detector geometry can be put into the OpenTOPAS simulation by using a RingDetector geometry component.
 A RingDetector is made up of a given number of detector blocks filled in with a given number of crystals and possibly a collimator, if collimators are used for the chosen ```DetectorType```.

 ### Source

-* PET: A standard TOPAS positron source can be used to automatically get annihilation events for detection or the custom ```ParallelPhotonBeamSource``` can emit parallel photons just like a positron annihilation creates with given error levels from a point.
+* PET: A standard OpenTOPAS positron source can be used to automatically get annihilation events for detection or the custom ```ParallelPhotonBeamSource``` can emit parallel photons just like a positron annihilation creates with given error levels from a point.
 There is currently no volumetric version of this source.
-* SPECT: A standard TOPAS photon source will work.
+* SPECT: A standard OpenTOPAS photon source will work.
 * PG: [TODO]
-* CBCT: There is an example of the source using standard TOPAS in the example parameter file.
+* CBCT: There is an example of the source using standard OpenTOPAS in the example parameter file.

 ## Getting your first image